Factors affecting Capital Structure of a firm

-Capital structure of a firm also depends on the nature of industry in which it operates.
-If there were no barriers in industry for the entry of new competing firms, the profit margin of existing firms in the industry would be adversely affected.
-As a result, the firm may find a more risky to use fixed charge bearing securities.
+The capital structure of a firm also depends on the nature of the industry in which it operates.
+If there were no barriers in the industry for the entry of new competing firms, the profit margin of existing firms in the industry would be adversely affected.
+As a result, the firm may find a riskier to use fixed charge bearing securities.

 f) Asset Structure:

-The sources of financing to be used are affected to several ways by the maturity structure of assets to be used by the firm.
-If a firm has relatively longer term assets with assured demand of their products, the firm attempts to use more long term debt.
+The sources of financing to be used are affected in several ways by the maturity structure of assets to be used by the firm.
+If a firm has relatively longer-term assets with assured demand of its products, the firm attempts to use more long term debt.
 In contrast to this, the firms with relatively greater investment in receivables and inventory rather than fixed assets rely heavily on short-term financing.

 g) Lender’s Attitude: